tomdom520/Training/README.md

-# Training
+# learning
+## very good
-learn to use git hub
+this is a test for learning to use git hub